Les Yeux: old eyes get youth cure

 Les Yeux caught artist’s eye

 Local restoration firm Expographiq was hired to refurbish Les Yeux to their former glory.
 Artist Luc Doucet had watched the mural deteriorate over the years and quipped that restoring it was something he’d always had his “eye” on.
-He got to work this summer and after power washing the wall, applied high-quality semi-translucent primer.
+He got to work during the summer of 2012 and after power washing the wall, applied high-quality semi-translucent primer.

 “My worry was that I wouldn’t be able to see through it.
 Thankfully, I could.
 Then I took my time and contoured every detail before filling them in.”